carlyh-micb/ADC-documentation/create_OCA_list.md

 > 2. Format: [0-9]{3}
 > 3. Entry codes: 501&#124;527
 > 4. In the language tab for Entry: "501:Carniolan honey bee&#124;527:Russian honey bee" for English and "501:Abeille de Carniole&#124;527:Abeille russe" for French

+5. You will notice there are many other OL (overlay) columns available in the spreadsheet template.
+You can continue to refine and improve your schema by adding detail in the future.

 # Convert from Excel to OCA